 How does Atlanta's VC ecosystem compare to Silicon Valley?

-How important is a warm introduction to an Atlanta VC?
+How important is a warm introduction to an Atlanta VC firm?